The passive verb in Arabic | Arabic free course

 الْكِتَابُ = نَائِبُ الفَاعِل وُضِعَ= المَجْهُوْلُ

-In Arabic, we form the passive verb by changing the harakah of the active participle فَعَلَ – فَعِلَ – فَعُلَ to فُعِلَ.
-Thus, the change is standard for all verbs.
-In more, the dammah characterizes the change on the first radical and kasrah on the second radical.
+In Arabic, the formation of a passive verb involves changing the harakah (vowel marking) of the active participle, which follows the pattern فَعَلَ – فَعِلَ – فَعُلَ, to فُعِلَ.
+This change is consistent across all verbs.
+Specifically, it involves replacing the original vowel markings with a dammah (ٌ) on the first radical and a kasrah (ٍ) on the second radical.

 1. The passive verb of consonants – الصَّحِيحُ